TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

     * `uiWatch(cssSelector)` - watches for any changes to the selected nodes and uses `uiGet` to send useful data back to Node-RED automatically.
 It should also trigger a custom event to allow front-end processing too.
     * `uiUpdate(cssSelector, data)` - mirroring the `uib-update` node's features & allowing easy DOM updates from front-end code as well.
     * `elementExists(selector)`, `elementIsVisible(selector)` -  methods for checking if an element exists on the page and whether it is visible to the user.
-    * `uibuilder.cacheSend()` and `uibuilder.cacheClear()` - send ctrl msgs back to node-red - reinstate in uib-cache fn now we've removed extra ctrl send
+    * `uibuilder.cacheSend()` and `uibuilder.cacheClear()` - send ctrl msgs back to node-red - reinstate in uib-cache fn now we've removed extra ctrl send.
+    * `uibuilder.showLog()` - Add a visible panel on-page to show console.log output.
+Redirects (or maybe copies) uibuilder.log output - possibly also console.log.
+Will need amendments to the uibuilder.log function to give options for output to this and/or back to Node-RED.

   * Add flags to track if the optional Markdown-IT or DOMPurify libraries are loaded and available.
   * Consider watching for a url change (e.g. from vue router) and send a ctrl msg if not sending a new connection (e.g. from an actual page change).